 This is a second part of VMware Mirage setup in my lab.
 I'm testing (and documenting) the solution for my own needs, and because I'm quite hooked by the possibility to have a DR solution which enables to recover the whole settings done on desktop computer, with files etc, in case the computer crashes or gets stolen.

+Also the migration possibilities from Windows XP to Windows 7 looks interesting.
+That's what I'll try to explore with my lab setup as well.
 In the first part of the series, we did setup a Mirage Management server in a VM which runs Windows 2008 R2 server OS.
 This OS is a requirement for the current release of VMware Mirage.
 In my case I'm testing the version 3.6 release, I'm having a demo version which entitles me with 5 free licenses, which will be expiring the 31st of December 2013.

 I have installed the Mirage Management Server > Mirage Management Console > Mirage Server components on that 2008 R2 VM.
 I'm not sure about the licensing, I just found out that I'm not able to do all operations which are possible with the full product.
 The physical devices part isn't available – I can't protect physical desktops/laptops with the demo license.

 The Vanova company was acquired by VMware not so long time ago….so I would not be surprised that the solution will rapidly evolve and gets integrated with products like VMware View and (or) Horizon.
 Oh, when talking horizon, you might want to look of test of the Horizon solution that I've done in my lab.

 I will prepare two desktop VMs – one VM will run Windows XP as an OS, and the other one will run Windows 7.
 Both VMs will get installed the Mirage Client.
 The Windows XP VM will gets installed with Office 2003 while the Windows 7 will gets installed with Office 2010.